 I sometimes feel a little out-of-touch with by body, and I lack will power.
 Who'da thought saying "NO" to that cupcake is something that IS POSSIBLE?!

-I am 42 years old now..
+I am 43 years old now..
 I have accomplished alot on this journey..
-I started out at 370 pounds..
+I started out at 415 pounds..
 Im still a work in progress but have released almost a whole person.
 I have more work to do.

-In 2010 I lost my dad to cancer from smoking and I let my life go. along with taking care of my disabled mom wheelchair bound now. so alot of hurdles to overcome.
+In 2011 I lost my dad to cancer from smoking and I let my life go.
+I was also taking care of my disabled mom until last month.

 I am a wife, mother, GRANDMA :) and high school secretary.
 I am 56 years old.
 I have had both knees replaced. and have arthritis in my hands, a foot, hips, back, and wrists - exercising is a must - but it hurts.